 As a graduate level course, Academic Writing in English 15 equips students with the necessary tools and analytical knowledge to write solid, well-informed journal articles.

 By the end of the course, students will be able to produce a short journal article on their research.

 Reading, writing skills, written expression, interactive, critical thinking skills

 |Specialist skills||✔ Intercultural skills||✔ Communication skills||✔ Critical thinking skills||Practical and/or problem-solving skills|

-Writing skills are developed to allow confident writers to create texts that parallel the style and structure found in journals.
+Writing skills are developed to enable students to write manuscripts that reflect the styles found in academic journals.